 Quality of raw materials

 A high quality end product starts with sourcing the right quality of raw materials.
 We pay close attention to the purchasing of our raw materials.
 We exclusively utilize materials from approved suppliers.
 In addition, we innovate in close cooperation with our suppliers in the field of new alternative raw materials.
-An example hereof are the profiles in MS quality.
+An example hereof are the profiles in MS and ME quality.

 Legislation on PVC door seals